febeeh/jQuery-YGSlider/README.md

 # :star: jQuery Slider Template :star:
 Develop Your Own Slider Using This jQuery Code.
-Check Out  Developed Using This Code.
+[Click Here To See Slider Developed By Using This Code](https://github.com/febeeh/Image-Slider-jQuery)

 # Documentation :book:
 # USAGE :memo: :